ilex-paraguariensis/yerbamate/README.md

 ## Installation

+At the moment it only works on Linux and MacOS.
+Windows is on its way.
 To install mate you need to do the following:
 ```
 git clone https://github.com/ilex-paraguariensis/yerbamate
 cd yerbamate